 Our group has a superior record for placing dogs just once because we are so careful about matches and because our foster families are so dedicated to the breed.
 In the rare event, a dog gets returned, rescue will take it back, but you are not obligated to re-foster.

-On unique occasions we will get a dog, such as a poor old senior, who would be considered a long-term foster because he or she is hard to place.
+On unique occasions we will get a dog, such as a poor old senior, who would be considered a long-term foster because.
 Rescue can’t promise how long a dog will be with you, but we usually have a good estimate of the potential stay for each dog.

 It’s the most rewarding feeling when you see your foster dog lie down with a full belly, and have a good night’s sleep finally.
 They simply KNOW they are safe.